Using predictive multiplicity to measure individual performance within the AI Act: Discussion

-\paragraph{\bf Outlook.} Overall, we believe that predictive multiplicity warrants deeper consideration within the discourse surrounding the AI Act.
-In high-risk settings, decisions mediated by AI systems can have profound consequences on individuals’ lives: influencing access to education, employment opportunities, or essential medical treatments.
+\paragraph{\bf Outlook} Overall, we believe that predictive multiplicity warrants deeper consideration within the discourse surrounding the AI Act.
+In high-risk settings, decisions mediated by AI systems can have profound consequences on individuals' lives.
 In this work, we demonstrate how predictive multiplicity --- a challenge inherent to the training of machine learning models --- can be used as a valuable tool for assessing individual-level performance.
-Beyond its implications for accuracy provisions in the AI Act, predictive multiplicity also has significant ramifications for transparency requirements and risk management.
-Continued investigation into predictive multiplicity and its regulatory impact will be crucial to ensure that the AI Act effectively addresses the complexities of modern AI-driven decision making.
+Continued investigation into predictive multiplicity and its implications for regulation will be crucial to ensure that the AI Act effectively addresses the complexities of modern AI-driven decision-making.